-The first modern archeological dig on Fort Canning Hill took place in 1984.
+The first modern archaeological dig on Fort Canning Hill took place in 1984.
 This focused on the area near the Keramat Iskandar Shah, believed to be the grave of the last king of ancient Singapore.

 Based on this and subsequent digs, new evidence was unearthed on Singapore’s pre-1819 history.
 Artefacts recovered include Chinese and Malay-style pottery, coins, glass and metal.
 These objects date as far back as the 1300s, pointing to Singapore’s place in ancient trade routes.
 These can be viewed at the Archeological Dig site at Fort Canning Park.

 Fort Gate at the Fort Canning Hill

-After the fort was demolished in the 1920s, its gatehouse and its impressive doors, were left standing.
+After the fort was demolished in the 1920s, its gatehouse and its impressive doors were left standing.
 They are a reminder of the colonial fort that once stood at the top of the hill.
 The fort included barracks, a hospital and gunpowder magazines.